robsontenorio/marina/swarm/README.md

 - Also create `.env.shepherd` for the `shepherd` service.
 - It auto deploy the services when a new version is available on Registry.
-- Use the same credentials you used to log in on the GitHub Private Registry on "VPS Setup" step aboce.
+- Use the same credentials you used to log in on the GitHub Private Registry on "VPS Setup" step above.

 ```bash
 # .env.shepherd